Coolkidllama1/UnityTileSystems/README.md

 # UnityTileSystems
 i made a few tilesystems and i am offering them up for free. none of them come with stuff to spawn on it, but i will provide the functions to spawn something onto it.
+Unity version used: 6.000.3.0f1
+Dependencies:
+the project must be a URP (Universal Render Pipeline) (started it as a 3d URP and added the 2D package) Must have new input system enabled
+Must have TextMeshPro (TMP) (the package files should have them)

 # First 2D Version:
 This is the initial one i thought of before i made improvements to the design for my needs.
 I made this version again in case this will suit your needs.
 I am excluding the mistakes i made that made debugging impossible (like not adding a RowManager on each row)